 On the other hand, it is also not advisable to compost "biodegradable" or "compostable" products in a backyard hot pile.
 Many of these products are made from plant polymers such as polylactic acid (PLA) which only break down at high temperatures around 110 - 140 degrees Fahrenheit.
 Backyard compost piles are often too small to reach these temperatures.
 However, wood or fiber based products without any plastic coating or lining might be more likely to break down in the backyard.

-Since "biodegradable" or "compostable" products are often expensive, and since there is not a local outlet for them to be composted, Zero Waste Sonoma recommends choosing reusable food service ware whenever possible.
+Since "biodegradable" or "compostable" products are often expensive, and since there is not a local outlet for them to be composted, Zero Waste Sonoma recommends choosing and buying reusable items whenever possible, and avoiding "biodegradable" or "compostable" products completely.

 Curbside Services: Compost Cart